-We partner with Be Mindful to teach the idea of mindfulness playfully.
+We want mindfulness to be taught playfully.
 From deep breathing during a bell to mindfully eating chocolate, these lessons allow our youth to practice valuable skills that they can pull from when they need.
 Yoga classes engage the kids’ bodies in their mindfulness practice and remind them to always return to their breath.

-Each day in our after school program has dedicated time to practice literacy and math, as well as to complete homework.
-Tutors work individually with youth who are struggling in their classes and iReady, an online learning platform, helps kids supplement their school learning with tailored lessons.
+Each day, our after school program has dedicated time to practice literacy and math, as well as to complete homework.
+Tutors work individually with youth who are struggling in their classes. iReady, an online learning platform, helps kids supplement their school learning with individually-tailored lessons.

 Art-based programming is the area that our youth crave most.
-From making music to dancing, painting or designing comic books, the kids in Sun Valley love to create.
+From making music to dancing, painting, designing comic books, or doing improv, the kids in Sun Valley love to create.
 Art is a means for our youth to own their voices and to present them to the world.
 In Fall 2018, the kids presented at their first Art Showcase (with elementary schoolers and teens combined), where they read poems, danced, and sold photography.

 In order to provide balanced and nutritious meals for our youth, the center partners with Sun Valley Kitchen, a nonprofit restaurant and community space.
 The Sun Valley Kitchen prepares dinner daily for the kids enrolled in our center and for other families in the community.
 During the summer, we also offer breakfast and lunch.